Certified Bank Teller Exam Overview

-The American Bank Association Bank Teller Certificate requires the completion of nine courses in person or online.
-While all courses are available online, two of them are not available to take in person.
+The American Bank Association Bank Teller Certificate requires the completion of eight courses in person or online.
+All courses are available online.
 Individuals learn about the banking industry, including ethics, relationship selling and regulatory compliance.
 Coursework also focuses on customer service, co-worker relationship, etiquette and client referrals.

 According to the American Bankers Association, the exam has a fee and primarily covers teller operations, sales and service, banking basics, ethics and specific business competencies.